rschristopher/rschristopher.github.io/src/tools/cc-compare.md

 # Credit Card Comparator

-This tool helps you fairly compare premium travel cards (or any others you add) based on your actual expected spending, real earning rates, annual costs, and an honest assessment of the "extra" benefits.
+This tool helps you fairly compare premium rewards cards based on your actual expected spending, real earning rates, annual costs, and an honest assessment of the "extra" benefits.

-**All figures on this page are annual (per year).**
+!!! warning "All figures on this page are annual (per year)."

-Spending is entered once (shared across all cards).
-Each card then has its own annual cost, points/miles value assumption, and its own "girl math" section where you can add subjective or uncertain benefits with a probability of using them in a typical year.

-Everything updates live.
-The results focus on net annual dollar value.

 <div id="cc_compare_page" style="display:none;"></div>